antoniosignore/creditcard-ddd/README.md

 * Credit card can be issued: a new credit card gets created with some amount of money as credit limit.
 * Credit cards can be _purchased_: all or part of the monetary value stored on the credit card is used to purchase something.

-### Structure of the App

-The Credit card application is split into four parts, using four sub-packages of `io.axoniq.demo.creditcard`:
-* The `api` package contains the ([Kotlin](https://kotlinlang.org/)) sourcecode of the messages and entity.
-They form the API (sic) of the application.
-* The `command` package contains the Creditcard Aggregate class, with all command- and associated eventsourcing handlers.
-* The `query` package provides the query handlers, with their associated event handlers.
-* The `gui` package contains the [Vaadin](https://vaadin.com/)-based Web GUI.

 Of these packages, `command`, `query`, and `gui` are also configured as profiles.